Valet gives car to wrong person, vehicle still missing

 CHICAGO — There are plenty of stories about items that can go missing when you park your car with a valet.
-But what happened when the entire car is gone?
+But what happens when the entire car is gone?

 It happened to Michael and Tiffany Johnson in Chicago during All-Star Weekend in Chicago.